 Unemployment insurance contributions are used to finance costs such as earnings-related unemployment benefits, adult education allowances, pension benefits and Kela benefits.
 Employees and employers are obliged to make unemployment insurance contributions and they both pay their own shares of them.
 The employer handles payment.

-Employers are liable to pay unemployment insurance contributions if a total of more than EUR 1,200 is paid in wages per calendar year.
-In 2019, the payroll threshold is EUR 1,300.
+Employers are liable to pay unemployment insurance contributions if a total of more than EUR 1,300 is paid in wages per calendar year.
+In 2018, the payroll threshold was EUR 1,200.
 The employee’s liability to pay applies to all people who are working and are aged between 17 and 65.

 The liability to pay is based on the Act on the Financing of Unemployment Benefits (555/1998, the act is in finnish).